jindrichmynarz/dissertation/README.md

 # Dissertation

-My dissertation in progress.

-You can read it at <http://mynarz.net/dissertation>.
+You can read my Ph.D. dissertation at <http://mynarz.net/dissertation>.

 ## Use